alttch/psrt/README.md

 PubSubRT uses the standard *htpasswd* format, use any htpasswd-compatible tool (with -B flag for bcrypt).

 Passwords file and ACL can be reloaded on-the-flow.
-Use either *kill -1
+Use either *kill -HUP
 $SERVER_PID* or *systemctl reload psrtd* (if systemd service is configured).

 ## Statistical data